studentcoursera/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
-2304 is the total number of missing values [steps] in the dataset.
+The total number of missing values [steps] in the dataset is 2304.

 #### A new data set with the new strategy to fill in the missing values.
 Here, the NA values in step is filled with the median value for each interval.